-Licensees do not submit proof of completion of continuing competence activities but shall keep such proof for at least two (2) years and may be subject to random audits by the Board.
+Licensees have to submit proof of completion of continuing competence activities and shall keep such proof for at least two (2) years and may be subject to random audits by the Board.

 No. Rule .0802(d) states that continuing competence activities may not include new employee orientation or annual training required by the employer.

 Rule .0802(b) states for each renewal period, each licensee shall document completion of at least one contact hour (one point) of an ethics course related to the practice of occupational therapy.
 The one point may be included in the total of the required point total for the renewal period.